 After understanding these key considerations, Drive Research will craft a customized proposal for your team to review.
 If you are satisfied with the document, all you have to do is sign on the dotted line and we are off and running!

-Step 2: Kickoff meeting to address objectives and expectations 🏈
+Step 2: Kickoff meeting to address objectives 🏈

 The kickoff is a 30 to 60-minute meeting.
 It’s where all the Drive Research magic begins.

 A kickoff meeting is important for market research because here you will work with the market research team to identify what topics should be asked in the survey.

 This could include several different customer satisfaction metrics or key performance indicators (KPIs), like net promoter score (NPS) or customer effort score (CES).

 Benchmarking metrics like these are crucial to evaluate over time to see how organizations improve month-to-month.

 Following the introductory meeting, our team sends a project workplan.